mattcarlotta/nvfcApp/README.md

 * Fan Speed - Current GPU fan speed (%)

 ## Notes
-⚠️ Only works with nvidia proprietary drivers
+⚠️ Only works on OS's that support python3 and have nvidia proprietary drivers installed

 ⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers